Our Story

 2001 was a harsh year for me.
 I was running my body on empty.
 I was working 3 part-time jobs, going to school full-time and commuting from Salt Spring Island to Vancouver every week.
 Eventually, my immune system broke down and I was diagnosed with fibromyalgia.

 I made my first gallon of kimchi.
 I just used a basic recipe from Paul Pitchford’s Healing with Whole Foods, a book that at that point in my life I called “my bible”.
-I hoped that the kimchi would help my body absorb more nutrients so that my body could heal.
-As well as going on a sweetener and gluten free diet all summer, I am convinced that it worked.
-I also spent that summer growing my own vegetables grains and beans.
+I hoped that the kimchi would help me absorb more nutrients so that my body could heal.
+As well as going on a sweetener and gluten-free diet all summer, I am convinced it worked.
+I also spent that summer growing my own vegetables, grains, and beans.
 I thought that if I could connect to the land that nourished me, then I could connect to my body that needed to be nourished.

 Upon reading, Sally Fallon’s Nourishing Traditions, and Sandor Katz’s Wild Fermentations, I learned that almost every culture the world over ferments some kind of food, and this food is what seems to define the society, or may I say defines the ‘culture’.
 Traditionally, in Zimbabwe, the brewing of beer is done only by the wise elder women of the clan, those who have reached menopause.
 The sacred brew is drunk during important ceremonies and poured on the graves of the ancestors as a way to honour them.

-So here we are now, my lively lovely son is seven years old and sauerkraut is a big part of our life.
-We eat carrot and ginger kraut with our eggs in the morning to start our digestion on the right foot, and to detox after a long nights sleep.
+So here we are now, and sauerkraut is a big part of our life.
+We eat carrot and ginger kraut with our eggs in the morning.
 For a snack, I like sauerkraut and cheese on rice cakes.
 We have potlucks with friends and I bring my latest variety of fermented vegetables for everyone to taste.
-On our regular Saturday pizza nights I bring kimchi as a topping, which seems to compliment all types of pizza.
 This year we had a bumper crop of beets and green beans, so we fermented the beans with dill, made kvass with the beets, and fermented the beet greens: live foods to eat all winter!

 What I love most about selling kraut in the markets is meeting my customers, hearing stories from elders about how they survived the long cold winters eating sauerkraut (I hear this story a surprising amount!), hearing stories of healing due to eating sauerkraut, and giving mouthfuls to the kids who visit the market week after week- they know me as the sauerkraut lady.